4 Conditions that make TSH Levels Inaccurate + “Optimal” Ranges & More

 - Total T3: Generally should be in the top 50% of the reference range

-- Thyroid antibodies: Should be < 30 (non existent for whatever reference range is used)
+- Thyroid antibodies: Should be < 30 (but preferably non-existent for whatever reference range is used)

 As you can see testing for hypothyroidism is far more complex than just testing the TSH (and maybe the free T4).

-When you understand the physiology and how difference aspects like inflammation, insulin resistance, and leptin resistance alter thyroid physiology it is easy to see how the TSH falls short.
+When you understand the physiology and how different aspects like inflammation, insulin resistance, differences in genetics, and leptin resistance alter thyroid physiology it is easy to see how the TSH falls short.

-Even those "optimal" reference ranges listed above can be misleading in certain cases, but if used in combination with hypothyroid symptoms (and occasionally basal body temperature + resting metabolic rate) you can really diagnose hypothyroidism.
+Even those "optimal" reference ranges listed above can be misleading in certain cases, but if used in combination with hypothyroid symptoms (and occasionally basal body temperature + resting metabolic rate) it's possible to avoid misdiagnosis.

-Once you start thyroid medication several changes take place that can artificially alter these numbers and make interpretation difficult unless you understand the physiology.
+Once you start thyroid medication several changes take place that alters these numbers and makes interpretation difficult unless you understand the physiology.

 As an example: